-Founded in 1966, the National Reining Horse Association (NRHA) is an organization dedicated to the promotion of the reining horse.
-It serves as the standard setting body for the sport of Reining worldwide.
+Founded in 1966, the National Reining Horse Association (NRHA) is a nonprofit organization dedicated to the promotion of the reining horse in a fun-filled, family atmosphere.
+It serves as the standard setting body for the sport of reining worldwide.
 Check out our Historic Milestones

 and 2017 Statistic Overview

 - To promote and encourage public interest in agriculture and ranching through reining horse shows and programs;